dshanske/simple-location/readme.txt

 will now be required to show maps for services that require API keys.

 == Changelog ==

+= 3.5.3 ( 2019-01-04 ) =
+* Fix bug in timezone scope causing Micropub to fail
+* Fix sunset darksky error ( props @xavierroy )
+* Rename Private to Hidden for logged in users to indicate location isn't shown if not logged in
+* Show map on load not just on lookup
+* Fix map zoom setting
+* Fix properties not showing when post displayed in editor
+* When HTML5 geolocation provider is set the rest endpoint will use the user location is queried as you cannot use a browser option outside of the browser

 = 3.5.2 ( 2018-12-22 ) =
 * Fix visibility issue finally